The flexible scaling solution

 How do interim and fractional commercial leaders work?

 For this guide, we will focus on the example of interim and fractional commercial leaders, such as Chief Revenue Officers (CROs), Chief Marketing Officers (CMOs), VPs of Sales or Customer Success Leaders.
 Commercial leaders are responsible for winning new business, increasing retention (i.e. NDR/NRR) and improving operational processes to help the company grow.
-They are usually hired when a company scales (Post Series A) and are critical to achieving growth targets.
+They are usually hired when a company scales (after a fund raise) and are critical to achieving growth targets.

 An interim commercial leader usually works full-time (4-5 days per week) for a set period of time (i.e. 4-6 months).
 They tend to work exclusively for your company in a hybrid capacity (part in-office, part remotely) and can do all the same things as a full-time commercial leader.
 As such, they often serve as a replacement for an outgoing commercial leader – steadying the ship until a new permanent solution is found (and often helping find the replacement leader) – or brought in to turnaround a struggling department.
 Their salaries will be based on their role, region, experience and specialisms, and tend to be paid on a monthly or bi-weekly basis according to an agreed day rate.
 For example, the average commercial leader placed through Scalewise charges £900-1500 ($1,100-$1,900) per day.